Polyglot programming

 Polyglot JVM

-These days I have been exploring different languages on the JVM: Java, Groovy, Scala, Clojure… I shared my experiences with others developers at Codemotion 2012.
+I have been exploring different languages on the JVM—Java, Groovy, Scala and Clojure—and I shared my experiences with other developers at Codemotion 2012.
+Hope you enjoy the slides.

 March 27, 2012 | @ArturoHerrero